Next Palestinian presidential election: 2014 to 2019

+2005 to 2009

+Candidates for 2008 and 2009

 In early June 2008, Fatah had renominated Abbas as its candidate for the next presidential elections, although reports in December had suggested that he would not run for a second term.
 Rumours emerged again on 28 October 2009 of Abbas not running for another term; and on 5 November 2009, he publicly announced his intention not to seek reelection, though he said he would stay until the next presidential election.